SCROLL

 Claims arrive in your onSuccess callback

-The backend validates the token, writes status = "completed", and the SDK poll detects this on its next tick. onSuccess(claims) fires with the full proven claims object.
-Simultaneously, a verification.completed webhook is sent to your registered endpoint.
-Your page never navigated away.
+The backend validates the token, writes status = "completed", and the SDK poll detects this on its next tick. onSuccess(claims) fires with the verified claims object.
+A verification.completed webhook is also sent to your registered endpoint.

 If the customer does not scan within the TTL window (default 10 min, max 60 min via ttlSeconds), the poll returns status: "expired" and onDecline("Request expired") fires.
 Show a "Generate new code" button.